MelissaW88/fhwien-python-finalproject/README.md

 - numbers and
 - special characters.

-The user can put the minimum length in numbers and can say yes or no if they want numbers or special characters.
+The user can write the minimum length in digits e.g. the user wants a password with at least 5 digits and can say yes or no if they want numbers or special characters in the password.
 At the end the user can save the password in a specified file.
 We also added try-except when any errors occured while saving.